-In 2020 a total of 13 samples exceeded the recommended turbidity level of 1.0 NTU, for a total of 2.5% of the 510 samples, which is considered very low given the large percentage of cast iron water mains in the utility.
-These exceedances occurred at eight stations, with not more than two instances per station, throughout the City.
-Given that typically only one instance of high turbidity was experienced at most sites, none of these sites are considered to be chronic problems, and are likely due to a local disturbance of settled sediment or iron precipitate in the water main.
+In 2021 a total of 5 samples exceeded the recommended turbidity level of 1.0 NTU, for a total of 0.96% of the 519 samples, which is considered very low given the large percentage of cast iron water mains in the utility.
+These five instances of exceedance occurred at five separate stations throughout the City.
+Given that, none of these sites are considered to be chronic problems, and are likely due to a local disturbance of settled sediment or iron precipitate in the water main.